Swetugg/swetugg-backoffice/README.md

 This is the source code for the (upcoming) Swetugg website.
 See anything broken?
 Why not send a PR? :)

+A possibly working sample of this is published to http://swetuggpreview.azurewebsites.net/start.
+If you want admin privileges to try it out, create an account and ping me [@CodingInsomnia](https://twitter.com/CodingInsomnia) on Twitter.

 Getting started
 ---------------
 You should be able to start up an empty version of the swetugg site simply by hitting F5 in Visual Studio.
 This will create a local database using Entity Framework Code First Migrations.
 However, since the database will be empty you won't be able to actually browse to the frontpage.